-Foundation Sacrifice In the Old Testament, Hiel the Bethelite is said to have laid his firstborn son in the foundations when he was rebuilding Jericho.
+Traditional beliefs in the necessity of a ‘foundation sacrifice’ in order to secure the stability of a new building exist worldwide.
+In the Old Testament, Hiel the Bethelite is said to have laid his firstborn son in the foundations when he was rebuilding Jericho.
 In ancient India, a pregnant woman was the favored sacrificial victim—as, it is said, at the sacred wall at Hampi.
 Legend has it that St Columba buried St Oran alive in the foundation of his monastery at Iona, in order to secure its stability and longevity.

 Human skeletons uncovered during excavations or demolitions at ancient sites appear to confirm that this was indeed a widespread practice.
 In 1844, a wall was broken open at a location where, legend held, a maiden was walled into the castle at Nieder Manderscheid in Germany: a skeleton was found embedded inside.
 When the bridge gate at Bremen was demolished, a child’s skeleton was revealed; and during a restoration of the parish church at Holsworthy in England, a skeleton was found—and evidence of hastily completed brickwork around that portion of the wall even suggested that a live immurement had taken place.